SystemsApproach/private5g/ran.rst

 know about it for our purposes is that such a component sits at the top of all Telco software stacks.
 It is the source of all configuration settings and business logic needed to operate a network.
-As a consequence, you can think of A1 as the RAN's counterpart to gNMI/gNOI, a pair of configuration APIs commonly used to configure commodity cloud hardware.
+You can think of A1 as the RAN's counterpart to gNMI/gNOI (gRPC Network Management Interface/gRPC Network Operations Interface), a pair of configuration APIs commonly used to configure commodity cloud hardware.

 The Near-RT RIC uses the E2 interface to control the underlying RAN elements, including the CU, DUs, and RUs.
 A requirement of the E2